-Cheli & Peacock were fundamental in founding the 70,000 acre Mara North Conservancy (MNC), one of the largest community and private sector owned conservancies in the world.
-Regarded one of Kenya’s most successful conservation models, MNC is an exclusive safari destination in a prime wildlife area, open to the guests of its 12 member camps only.
+Cheli & Peacock Safaris were fundamental in founding the 70,000 acre Mara North Conservancy (MNC), one of the largest community and private sector owned conservancies in the world.
+Regarded as one of Kenya’s most successful conservation models, MNC is an exclusive safari destination in a prime wildlife area, open only to the guests of the 12 member camps within it.